 - Education for Manufacturing

-In addition Tom is working to set up a research group, MIERG - Manufacturing Industry Eduction Research Group in the broad area of education for industry.
-The Group is developing projects in the areas of.
+In addition Tom is working to set up a research group, MIERG - Manufacturing Industry Education Research Group in the broad area of education for industry.
+The Group is developing projects in the areas of:

 - Transfer of Knowledge and skills